 7.4.3 The Administration may also require field documents to be produced for a sample of "accepted" dossiers, as a supplementary quality control.
-Each of these documents which are over 10 % of the controlled dossiers will be paid at the set price proposed in § 10.10.
+Each of these documents which are over 10 % of the controlled dossiers will be paid at the set price proposed in § 10.10 or in the National Addendum.